P-atrick/WDI-First-Project/README.md

 * In levels 1-3 the player will be reminded to press the play and check buttons if not pressed in time
 * Mute / Unmute button for victory and loss sounds
 * A restart button appears when the game is over
+* Instructions are shown when the player hovers over 'Instructions'
+* Animations and sounds are played to tell the player if they were right or wrong

 ## Built with
 * HTML5